 Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss worse.

 When too much ear wax builds up in your ear canal, it may harden.
 This can cause hearing loss and tinnitus.
 Don’t try to remove ear wax build up yourself; you are likely to push the ear wax in further.
-We can remove it safely.

 Other Potential Causes